 Full Description

-While successful graduates who wish to continue their Jewellery education may apply for advanced standing in one of our other Jewellery diploma programs, it is strongly recommended that you apply for the program that best fits your career goals as space in the diploma programs is limited and may not be available.
+Please note: While successful graduates who wish to continue their jewellery education may apply for advanced standing in one of our other Jewellery diploma programs, we strongly recommend you apply for the program that best fits your career goals, as space in our diploma programs is limited and may not be available.

 Courses